Yaakshi/UFW-on-Linux/README.md

 # UFW-on-Linux

+- A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on pre-defined security rules.
+- UFW (uncomplicated firewall) is a firewall configuration tool that runs on top of iptables, included by default within Ubuntu distributions.
+- It provides a streamlined interface for configuring common firewall use cases via the command line.

 ## Basic firewall management skills and understanding of network traffic filtering

 1. Verify the status of UFW.

 ```sudo ufw status```

 ![image](https://github.com/user-attachments/assets/e204cfe9-825d-41d4-8dfe-e9260cc69cd8)

 2. Enable UFW and verify status again.

 ```sudo ufw enable```

 ![image](https://github.com/user-attachments/assets/06e8b898-49f7-4516-b630-e4425e783c8a)